-But I think hipartisanship can mean something else, indeed it must mean something else, if we are to exercise our increased leverage over current and

-However, we do not necessarily know all future foreign policy issues with the the complex, interlocking considerations sense of responsibility so clearly called for.
-We must define our role and we must stand prepared to account for our-
+But I think bipartisanship can mean something else, indeed it must mean something else, if we are to exercise our increased leverage over current and for.
+We must define our role and we must stand prepared to account for our actions.

-If the foreign policy of the United States is to prosper in the era of the congressional coup, bipartisanship will? have to mean a sense of mutual restraint by both the Congress and the President.
-This and subsequent administrations have no alternative butto give due consideration to congressional sensibilities in the field of forwhen the White House is controlled by eign affairs.
-An administration prepared one party and Congress by another, when to cross swords with Congress on a foreign policy issue had better be well armed with a very cogent rationals for its decisions.
-Despite the evidence of the past week, I continue to believe that Democrats would have voted against re- Congress can be convinced, that we can be backed oil opposition to a policy if it can be demonstrated that it is soundly based and in the national in terest.
+If the foreign policy of the United States is to prosper in the era of the congressional coup, bipartisanship will? have to mean a sense of mutual restraint by both the Congress and the.
+President.
+This and subsequent administrations have no alternative butto give due consideration to congressional sensibilities in the field of forone party and Congress by another, when to cross swords with Congress on a foreign policy issue had better be well armed with a very cogent rationals for its decisions.
+Despite the evidence of the past-week, I continue to believe that be backed off opposition to a policy if it can be demonstrated that it is soundly based and in the national interest.
 But we have served notice that

-The bipartisanship of the seventies; must be a dialog of the concerned a sincere effort on the part of Congress and the administration to find areas in which we can work together, to resolve differences before we are forced to debate them on the floor of the House, to seek openly, with courage and good will a measure of consensus on where this Nation is going and how we want to get
+The bipartisanship of the seventies; must be a dialog of the concerned, a sincere effort on the part of Congress and the administration to find areas in which we can work together, to resolve differences before we are forced to debate them on the floor of the House, to seek openly, with courage and good will, a measure of consensus on where this Nation is going and how we want to get there.